crawlbase/crawlbase-interview-test/README.md

 #### Functionality:

 1. **Data Parsing**:
-   - Read data from the provided TXT file.
-Extract URL and homepage flag values.
+   - Read the URLs from the `urls-dev-test.txt` file and scrape them.
-   - Process the list of keywords from the TXT file.
+   - Process the list of keywords in the `keywords-dev-test.txt` file against the URLs.

 2. **Web Scraping**:
    - Implement logic to scrape web pages in the TXT.